alexweberk/ai-jobfinder/README.md

 Enter your resume and a URL for a job listing page, and get the best matching job for you from that job list.

+The repo uses [FireCrawl](https://firecrawl.dev/) to scrape job listings, and [OpenAI](https://openai.com/) to generate job recommendations.
+You will need to sign up and get API keys for both services.

 ## How to use

+Find a company's job listing page, and get your resume ready.

 1. Clone the repository
    ```bash